freshollie/herobrain/README.md

 `bitbucket-piplines` were used to automatically build and deploy the herobrain image to hqhero.com. this file can be edited for your bitbucket repository.

+## Contributing

+Any contribution to herobrain is welcome.
+Please submit pull requests with new features.
+Please make an issue with any bugs or feature requests.

+## License

+herobrain is released under the `MIT` license.
+Please see file attribution where applicable.

+## Credits

+A very special thank you to [Kevin Wu](https://github.com/Exaphis) for the original sourcecode that herobrain is based off.